 Aside from these few ideas, there are also some general tips which apply in all situations.

-Firstly, if someone speaks English back to you, persevere and continue on speaking German, rather than making your life easy.
+If someone speaks English back to you, persevere and continue on speaking German, rather than making your life easy.
 If you make clear you want to communicate in their language, they will more often than not get the message.

 Don’t take offence.
 The person who tries to speak English to you probably just wants to help or realises that they speak English better than you can German.
 Or they may just want to use the opportunity themselves to practice with a native speaker, touché!

-Work on your accent.
 From my experience, Germans seem to have real difficulty understanding non-native speakers if they pronounce words incorrectly.
 Learn and train yourself to pronounce ü, ö, ä, ö and z properly.
 Don’t cut short your “t” or, for you North Americans, don’t pronounce it like a “d”.
 If you pronounce these letters in German like you would in English, there’s a good chance the natives won’t understand you.

 STOP STRESSING AND GET SPEAKING!!